ohdongha/OrthNet/README.md

 done
 mkdir ./BHPairs; mv BestHits__*.list ./BHPairs
 ```
-This will generate input #3 for *GenomeID1* and *GenomeID2* as *BestHits\__GenomeID1\_vs\_GenomeID2.list* for all genome pairs in the folder _./BHPairs_.
+This will generate input #3 for all genome pairs as *BestHits\__GenomeID1\_vs\_GenomeID2.list* in the folder _./BHPairs_.
 As long as the file names and formats are correct, input #3 can be created by other methods to detect similar sequences, such as blastp.

 * Users can add filters to BHPairs at this step, to remove BHPairs with too low HSP_cov, HSP_len, and/or HSP_idn (see `consolidate_blast_HSPs -h`).
 See [Note 2](https://github.com/ohdongha/CL_finder#2-filtering-best-hit-pairs-based-on-hsp_cov)